 But it’s also going to set you up well.
 Because once you start doing that, you’ll start thinking, “Well, how do we do this same thing for this area of the business?
 How can we pull in all of this data from this area?”
 That that could be something completely different that could be that manufacturing company that you mentioned before, putting sensors on all of the machines in the factory, and being able to visualize which machines are probably about to fail before they fail so that they can swap that part out and avoid having disruptions on the line.
 We’re heading towards this trillion sensor may be where they’re already; I’m not up to date with the numbers, but a trillion sensor economy.
 There are sensors everywhere spewing out data all of the time.
 How do we then use that data to inform us and make better decisions?
 And that’s all kinds of business that can benefit from agriculture, health education, every business is going to be affected by that.

 Right.
 And that reminds me of the spatial web and how things are going to change quite drastically there.
 I had Gabriel Rene on this podcast talking about this pretty fascinating thing.
 You know how web 2.0 was a thing back in the day, and that was a big paradigm shift like the spatial web is going to transform everything.
 And those trillion sensors and all that is just one piece of the full equation.
 So I encourage our listeners and you as well to check that episode.
 So when you said, “turn us all into paper clips” earlier, I made a note of that.
 And like, I’m gonna ask if Mike’s aware of this particular game that might be why you said that.
-There’s a game that was written up in Wired Magazine; I’ll include the link in the show notes.
+There’s a game that was written up in Wired Magazine.
 It’s a game word that assumes that molecular nanotechnology exists, which it will, meaning that you’ll have self-replicating nano-sized machines.
 So at the nanometer level, the size of molecules, small molecules will be able to self replicate, they’ll make more of themselves.
 And when we have that, everything changes.

 I mean, AI is a big deal, but molecular nanotechnology is even bigger.
 So the replicator in Star Trek and all that becomes very, not just possible, but inevitable.
 And so this game is kind of like an emulator of what paperclip factories would be used as raw material, which would be pretty much anything in the environment because when molecular nanotechnology comes, it can just break down the nearby molecules into its constituent parts into the atoms and then rebuild it into paper clips.
 And so eventually, the game always ends with the entire galaxy getting consumed by these machines, that factories, that spew out paperclips, and it goes out of control.
 And it’s the gray goo problem if you’re familiar with nanotech.
 So, is that why you said, turning us all into paper clips?